Record-Setting Year for Alabama Saltwater Anglers

 Annalise Wilson set the Alabama record in October 2021 with a permit that weighed 6 pounds, 0.54 ounces.
 In August 2022, Patrick Willis landed a permit that weighed 8 pounds, 2.4 ounces.

 “That’s good and bad.
-There is higher effort on these species, but I believe that could be because of the cost of fuel.
+There is a higher effort on these species, but I believe that could be because of the fuel cost.
 More people are taking inshore or closer-to-the-beach trips.”

 The prime time to catch sheepshead in Alabama is fast approaching.
 Sheepshead spawn in the nearshore waters during the early spring before scattering.
-Before the spawn, the fish hang around inshore structure and feed on barnacles and other crustaceans.
-Sheepshead are often found around rock and concrete jetties and pilings as well as petroleum platforms, bridges and oyster reefs.
-Sheepshead have some serious front teeth to chisel barnacles off structure and to crack crustacean shells.
+Before they spawn, the fish hang around inshore structure and feed on barnacles and other crustaceans.
+Sheepshead are often found around rock and concrete jetties, pilings, petroleum platforms, bridges, and oyster reefs.
+Sheepshead have some serious front teeth to chisel barnacles off structure and crack crustacean shells.

 “Those are two big sheepshead,” Bannon said.
 “It’s amazing to see two big sheepshead like that, but that 16-pounder is an extraordinary fish.
-I don’t know, maybe we’ll start seeing more of these extraordinary fish with more people learning how to fish for these species.
-People are learning to fish more specific and not as generic.”
+I don’t know; maybe we’ll start seeing these extraordinary fish with more people learning how to fish for these species.
+People are learning to fish more specifically and not as generic.”

-Another record fish was Chase Mitchell’s jolthead porgy that weighed 9 pounds, 2.88 ounces.
+Another record fish was Chase Mitchell’s jolthead porgy, weighing 9 pounds and 2.88 ounces.

 Also going into the Alabama record books is a black jack caught by William Atkins at 13 pounds, 1.6 ounces; a blackline tilefish caught by Gavin Dunnam at 1 pound, 6.4 ounces; a horse-eye jack caught by Bennie Goldman Jr. at 30 pounds, 4 ounces; a red cornetfish caught by Wayne Akin at 2 pounds, 5.4 ounces; a silvery John Dory caught by Mark Russo at 5 pounds, 0.28 ounces; and a lizardfish caught by Nelson Wingo at 1 pound, 11.2 ounces.